Clairinsh

 Clairinsh or Clairinch (Scottish Gaelic: Clàr-Innis) is an island in Loch Lomond, central Scotland.

-The island lies just east of Inchcailloch, is approximately 1 km SW of Balmaha, and measures 450m NE to SW by 200m at its widest point.
+The island lies just east of Inchcailloch, is approximately 1 km SW of Balmaha, and measures 450 m NE to SW by 200 m at its widest point.
 The island is flat: just 13 m at its highest point.
 (The word clàr refers to a flat surface, such as a board or table.)
 From above, the outline of the island bears a remarkable resemblance to a fish.

 History

 Iron Age

-On the island, the head of an iron ring-headed pin (a La Tène Culture#Periodization I (c) type) has been discovered.
+On the island, the head of an iron ring-headed pin (a La Tène I (c) type) has been discovered.
 Roman pottery has been found in the remnants of a crannog (a man-made artificial island) 62 m off the northern end of Clairinch, called "Keppinch" (Scottish Gaelic: Ceap-Innis) or "The Kitchen".
 (The crannog is approximately 27 m in diameter, and has been surveyed but has yet to be archaeologically excavated.)